Heart Assist System Implantation

 Description of the Procedure TOP

 This procedure involves open heart surgery.
-The doctor will make an incision down the length of your breast bone.
+An incision will be made down the length of your breast bone.
 The breast bone will then be split and separated.
 You will be placed on a heart-lung machine.
 This machine will take the place of your heart and lungs during the surgery.
-The doctor will place the VAD into a pocket on the inside of the abdominal wall.
+The VAD will be placed into a pocket on the inside of the abdominal wall.
 Tubes will be sewn to your heart.
 Tubes may also be sewn to your aorta, depending on the type of device.

 Immediately After Procedure TOP